Institute for Security Studies

-The Institute for Security Studies, also known as ISS or ISS Africa (to distinguish itself from other similarly named institutes in other parts of the world), described itself as follows: "an African organisation which aims to enhance human security on the continent.
+The Institute for Security Studies, also known as ISS or ISS Africa (to distinguish itself from other similarly named institutes in other parts of the world), is a Nonprofit organisation based in South Africa.
+It has described itself as follows: "an African organisation which aims to enhance human security on the continent.
 It does independent and authoritative research, provides expert policy analysis and advice, and delivers practical training and technical assistance."
 Their areas of research include transnational crimes, migration, maritime security, development, peacekeeping, peacebuilding, crime prevention, criminal justice, conflict analysis and governance.
 It is the largest independent research institute in Africa dealing with human security and is headquartered in Pretoria, South Africa, with offices in Kenya, Ethiopia and Senegal.
 In 2019, it was ranked 116th by the Global Go To Think Tanks Report and 55th among think tanks outside the United States.

 History

 The institute was originally established as the Institute for Defence Policy in 1991 by Jakkie Cilliers and PB Mertz.
 In 1996, it was renamed the Institute for Security Studies and the organisation shifted its research focus from South Africa to Africa as a whole.
 Cilliers served the South African Defence Force (SADF) during apartheid in the 1970s and 1980s, reaching the rank of commandant, then became an apartheid state security official before founding the ISS.
 The Institute for Security Studies began with a focus in civil-military relations and democratic reform in the waning years of apartheid South Africa, but has since evolved to encompass a wide range of issue areas of human security across Africa, including: human rights, arms control, corruption and governance, climate change, and crime and criminal justice.
 Since its inception, the Institute for Security Studies has grown into a pan-African research institution, partnering with the African Union, the East African Community, the Lake Chad Basin Commission, the Southern African Development Community, and a host of governments, institutions, and organisations throughout the world.